 Photo by Hagit Caspi

 I am a Research Economist at the Federal Reserve of Cleveland.
 My research fields are Macroeconomics, Economic History and International Economics.
 I obtained my Ph.D at the Economics Department of the University of California at Berkeley.
 Before that, I got a Master and B.A. degree in Economics at the Universidad de Chile.

 Fireside Chats: Communication and Consumers’ Expectations in the Great Depression.

-This paper studies how managing expectations can have a role as a policy tool.
-I use regional variation in radio exposure in 1930 to analyze the impact of President Franklin D. Roosevelt's 1935 speech, in which he showcased the introduction of important social policies, establishing a new cycle of the New Deal.
+This paper shows how policy announcements can be used to manage expectations and have a role as a policy tool.
+Using regional variation in radio exposure, I evaluate the impact of President Franklin D. Roosevelt's 1935 Fireside Chat, in which he showcased the introduction of important social policies, establishing a new cycle of the New Deal.
 I document that cities with higher exposure to the announcement exhibited a significant increase in spending on durable goods.
-I transcribed weekly data on banks debits and show that cities one standard deviation more exposed to the speech increased their bank debits by 3.6 percent following the speech.
-I provide evidence that suggests that this result is not driven by wealth or other potentially confounding variables.
-The effect found goes in line with the announcements of the speech and might be the result of changes in expectations toward the policies announced.
+I provide evidence that this result is not driven by wealth or other potentially confounding variables.
+The estimated effect is consistent with changes in expectations toward the policies announced.
+This paper shows the power of communication as a policy tool in affecting economic activity.

 WORK IN PROGRESS